 - a civil servant or certain other public employee.

-Your insurer will give you a health insurance card (Krankenversichertenkarte), which you have to take with you each time you visit any doctor, dentist or specialist.
-As from January 1, 2014 an electronic eHealth card with a photo of the holder (unless under 15) is proof of entitlement to medical services and benefits.
-The card, which contains your name, date of birth and address, health insurance data, is scanned when you visit a medical service.
+Your insurer will give you a health insurance card (Krankenversichertenkarte), which you have to take with you each time you visit any doctor, dentist or specialist in Germany.
+Since 2014 an electronic eHealth card with a photo of the holder (unless under 15) is proof of entitlement to medical services and benefits.
+The card, which contains your name, date of birth, address and health insurance data, is scanned when you visit a medical service.

 If you already have an European Health Insurance Card (EHIC) you can get free medical treatment in Germany while you are in the country temporarily.
 The patient contribution (or co-payment) is not reimbursable.
-Once you take up permanent residence and/or employment you are no longer covered by the EHIC and must take out a German health insurance scheme and get a Krankenversicherungskarte (health insurance card).
+Once you take up official residence and/or employment you are no longer covered by the EHIC and must take out German health insurance and get a Krankenversicherungskarte (health insurance card).

-If you don’t have an EHIC and are not paying German national insurance you must take out private health insurance – or pay the fill costs for any medical costs you incur.
+If you don’t have an EHIC and are not paying German national insurance you must take out private health insurance – or pay the full costs for any medical costs you incur.

 Don’t forget to take along your health insurance card to your appointment.

-If you have state insurance, the practice will send the bill direct to your insurer; if you have private insurance you will pay upfront and be reimbursed by your insurance company later.
-Everyone has to pay a EUR 10 fee (2014) in cash for your first visit every quarter (private patients can reclaim this).
+If you have state insurance, the practice will send the bill direct to your health insurer; if you have private insurance, you will typically pay upfront and be reimbursed by your insurance company later.
+Everyone has to pay a fee of around EUR 10–15 in cash for their first visit every quarter (private patients can reclaim this).